 In addition to the physical benefits, proper breathing can positively impact our mental and emotional health.
 Deep breathing can help to reduce stress and anxiety and can promote relaxation.
 It can also help improve our focus and concentration and increase our energy levels.
 It’s easy to discount yogic breathing in daily life when you ignore the benefits that it produces.

 Every time you practice yogic breathing, try to tune in to how it makes your mind and body feel.
 Most people experience a strong sense of relaxation and peace.
 Those feelings are very pleasurable and can help us forget about our worries.
 Yogic breathing also helps us stay in the present, where past problems and future concerns are nowhere to be found.
 By being mindful of these and other benefits, you’ll be more motivated to breathe this way daily.

 Yogic Breathing In Daily Life

 Don’t be discouraged if you keep finding yourself breathing shallowly.
 This may continue to be the case for quite a long time.
-Furthermore, no one breathes this deeply on a continual basis.
+Furthermore, no one breathes this deeply continually.
 However, the more you do it, the more it will stick.
-Remember the basics of deep breathing and put them to work for you several times a day: Draw in a breath from your diaphragm.
+Remember the basics of deep breathing and put them to work for you several times a day: Draw a breath from your diaphragm.
 The air should be drawn in through your nose.
-Fill your lungs completely, and then slowly exhale.
+Fill your lungs, and then slowly exhale.
 It’s as simple as that, and doing it regularly can make a huge difference.

 © Copyright – Aura Wellness Center – Publications Division